Former 'Batwoman' star says,

 Latest Weather Blog

-Former 'Batwoman' star says, "Shame on you" while leveling series of allegations against CW producers
+Former 'Batwoman' star says, "Shame on you" while leveling allegations against CW producers

 Former 'Batwoman' star, Ruby Rose, now says her May 2020 announcement that she was parting ways with the CW series was not a decision she made of her own accord.